-We have designed our November tours to take in the beautiful colour offered during the leaf viewing season during the Japanese autumn.
-Many of the cherry trees that provided beautiful views during the Spring season provide orange hues while the Japanese maple can provide beautiful red leaves as well as brilliant yellow and browns.
+We have designed our November tours to take in the beautiful autumn leaf colors offered during the Japanese leaf viewing season.
+Many of the cherry trees that provided beautiful views during spring provide orange hues while the Japanese maple can provide beautiful red leaves as well as brilliant yellow and browns.
 With the cooling Japan weather we have included a range of famous, historic and culturally significant sights to showcase the variety and beauty of the country.
-From the metropolis of Tokyo to the Japanese Alps, these tours allow you to experience a wide variety of what Japan has to offer and there is the flexibility to add days on at either end or to overlap tour dates.
+From the metropolis of Tokyo to the Japanese Alps, these tours of Japan allow you to experience a wide variety of what Japan has to offer and there is the flexibility to add days on at either end or to overlap tour dates.

 Joining a tour: We will normally be available to meet you at the airport and travel with you into Tokyo.
 If not, we will provide you with detailed instructions on how to do this.
 We have included a tour start date of Saturday 19th November, but we can generally cater for guests arriving a few days earlier or later and can adjust the schedule and pricing for you accordingly.